Opinion

 What to expect and what to do now

-Many employers—especially those that are non-unionised—may encounter union representatives on site and online for the first time.
-Access rights will be used to build support for recognition and gather evidence for CAC applications.
-The impact may be heightened by other reforms that strengthen protections for unions and union activity.
-Requests for access may be deployed tactically during periods of workforce concern or insecurity, such as ahead of restructurings.
-The stakes for not cooperating will be high.
+Many employers—especially those that are non-unionised—may deal with union representatives on site and online for the first time.
+Access rights will be used to build support for recognition and gather evidence for CAC applications, and their impact may be amplified by wider reforms strengthening protections for unions and union activity.
+Requests may also be deployed tactically during periods of workforce concern or insecurity, such as ahead of restructurings—so the practical and legal risks of mishandling them are real.

-• Clarifying internal responsibilities, including who will receive, triage and negotiate access requests.
+• Clarifying internal responsibilities, including who will receive, triage, negotiate and authorise requests.

 • Identifying business areas where requests are most likely, considering factors such as existing union presence, collective issues or disputes, and upcoming organisational change.

-• Developing your negotiation strategy, including which terms are negotiable and non-negotiable, how you will approach proposals in line with the CAC’s access principles and any model terms, and how to manage associated recognition risks.
+• Developing your negotiation strategy, including which terms are negotiable and non-negotiable, how you will approach proposals in line with the CAC’s access principles, and how to manage associated recognition risks.

-• Strengthening internal processes for verifying and responding to requests, tracking statutory timelines and keeping clear records.
+• Strengthening internal processes for verifying and responding to requests, familiarising those responsible with the draft Code and templates, tracking statutory timelines and keeping clear records.

-• Equipping key teams with training on the new access principles, appropriate engagement with union representatives, and data protection and security requirements.
+• Training key teams on the access principles, appropriate engagement with union representatives, and data protection, privacy and security requirements.

 • Planning internal communications so you can explain clearly to staff how and why access is being facilitated.